aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-bookmarks/show-hide-bookmarked-content/_index.md

 #### Q: Is the Aspose.Words library free?

 A: The Aspose.Words library is a commercial library and requires a valid license to use in your projects.
-You can check Aspose's official website to learn more about licensing options and pricing.
+You can check [Aspose.Words for .NET API references](https://reference.aspose.com/words/net/) to learn more about licensing options and pricing.

 #### Q: Are there other libraries available for Words Processing with Word documents in .NET?